sotoplatero/vicaria/src/lib/content/services/cancer-recovery.md

 Book a **free 15-minute consultation** today.
 No pressure.
 Just an honest conversation about how nutrition can support your healing journey.

-👉 **Reserve your spot now — limited availability this month.**

-<small>*Disclaimer: This coaching complements medical care and does not replace your oncologist’s advice.
-Always consult your doctor before changing medication or treatment plans.*</small>